angelinahli/meet-me-2/README.md

     * if match one person, return that person
     * if match multiple people, return all results that match, organized by section of match - first name, last name, etc. like facebook search results
     * create pages of search results
-    * consider placing the search bar in the navbar instead (kind of odd looking right now)
 * Create a schedule page where people can view a representation of their schedule
 * Allow users to update their schedule with different events
 * research potential methods possible to have scheduling data.